linkerd/website/linkerd.io/content/2.11/tasks/restricting-access.md

 ```

 We can also test that request from other pods will be rejected by creating a
-`grpcul` pod and attempting to access the Voting service from it:
+`grpcurl` pod and attempting to access the Voting service from it:

 ```console
 > kubectl run grpcurl --rm -it --image=networld/grpcurl --restart=Never --command -- ./grpcurl -plaintext voting-svc.emojivoto:8080 emojivoto.v1.VotingService/VoteDog